 ATLANTA STREET NAMES

-The committee report identified 34 city streets possibly memorializing the Confederacy.
-Some street names would need further study to understand their context.
-The committee recommended a process for deciding which street names might get changed but recommended that some names get changed immediately: Confederate Avenue, East Confederate Avenue, and any street named after Nathan Bedford Forrest, John B. Gordon, Robert E. Lee, Stephen Dill Lee, or Howell Cobb.
-(UPDATE: In August 2018, City Council Member Carla Smith filed legislation to change the names of Confederate Avenue, East Confederate Avenue and Confederate Court SE.
-Residents selected “United Avenue” as a possible new name.)
+The Atlanta committee report identified 34 city streets possibly memorializing the Confederacy and recommended that some names get changed immediately: Confederate Avenue, East Confederate Avenue, and any street named after Nathan Bedford Forrest, John B. Gordon, Robert E. Lee, Stephen Dill Lee, or Howell Cobb.

 This gas lamp was one of 50 original Atlanta Gas Light Co. lamps first lit on Christmas Day, 1855.
 It stood on the northeast corner of Alabama and Whitehall (now Peachtree) Streets, right next to where Solomon Luckie stood when he was struck by a shell during the Siege of Atlanta in 1864.
 (The photo on the left, from 1957, also shows where the shell blast damaged the front bottom of the lamppost.)